Pedasi Panama sunset

 - online business

-proves self-interest exists.
-Good!
-Being comfortable with blogging for your fun or pleasure removes guilt, self-righteousness and other ego trap games causing untold blogging struggles
+Being comfortable with blogging for your fun or pleasure removes guilt, self-righteousness and other ego trap games causing untold blogging struggles.

 From this passionate self-interest, begin edging into humanity with branches of compassion.
 Listen closely to the needs of your readers.
 Ask how you can help your blogging community.
 Observe pressing issues.
 Blogging for others forms a connection that builds a rock-solid foundation for your blogging campaign.